 Are Boogers Good for You?

-In his theory, Napper asserts that boogers taste good because they are meant to be eaten.
-Just like dirt builds our immune system, Napper claims that eating boogers serves a similar function.
+Just like dirt builds our immune system, it’s possible that boogers serve a similar function.

 When our bodies come in contact with germs and bacteria at an early age, our immune response is created and strengthened.
 Essentially, this is how our bodies learn how to fight off harmful microbes.